jclo/vizu/README.md

 ## A Javascript View library for building web and hybrid mobile applications

 `Vizu` allows the user to create and aggregate `Vizu Web Components` and then render and manipulate them.
 It offers a similar API as `React` but `Vizu` directly writes to the DOM and it is much more lighter.
+As `Vizu` provides a set of methods to manipulate the component's childs in the DOM tree (incremental DOM), it doesn't need a virtual DOM.

 `Vizu` introduces only two concepts: `Vizu Web Components` and `view`.
 A `Vizu Web Component` is a Javascript object that defines an HTML block and methods to manipulate it.
 A `view` is the aggregation of `Vizu Web Components`.